Atlantis 1/156 Convair Space Shuttlecraft

 A lot of filler was also required on the lower side.
 But I won't complain too much, it's a very old kit.

-I haven't noted this behaviour with other spray can primers, and it makes this particular brand of primer of very limited use.
+I haven't noted this behavior with other spray can primers, and it makes this particular brand of primer of very limited use.
 Back to Tamiya Fine Surface Primer!

 I wanted cockpit windows 'somewhere' and started with a small printed drawing.
 Maybe it looks too modern?